 Oldies Are Goodies

 Everybody loves a classic.
-I’d say even more so when it comes to ice cream.
-For generations people have been going to ice cream parlors for shakes and sodas on date night, for a family treat, to celebrate a special event, or to drown our sorrows.
+I'd say even more so when it comes to ice cream.
+For generations, people have been going to ice cream parlors for shakes and sodas on date night, for a family treat, to celebrate a special event, or to drown their sorrows.
 The Phoenix area has no shortage of nostalgia served up with one scoop or two.

 MacAlpine's Soda Fountain